-ARP is Address Resolution Protocol is the Dynamic mapping technique used for mapping the logical address to a physical address, i.e. ARP accepts the logical address from the IP protocol and maps the address to the corresponding physical address and then pass it to the data link layer.
-It uses request and replies to perform the operations where the request is broadcast, and the reply is unicast.
-It has 16 bit of hardware type and protocol type and 8 bit of hardware length and protocol length.
+ARP is Address Resolution Protocol is the Dynamic mapping technique that maps the logical address to a physical address.
+ARP accepts the logical address from the Internet Protocol(IP) and maps the address to the corresponding physical address.
+Later this address passes it to the data link layer.
+It uses requests and replies to perform the operations where the request is broadcast and the reply is unicast.
+It has 16 bits of hardware and protocol type and 8 bits of hardware and protocol length.

 What is ARP?

-- It is usual to have several devices connected to a single network.
-When any device from one network tries to reach any other device on the internet, it reaches that through the IP address, which later resolved to get the device’s MAC address from which that first device actually wants to interact.
+ARP stands for Address Resolution Protocol.
+The protocol supports the IP address, especially IPv4(Internet Protocol version 4), and connects to the hardware address.
+It works below under the network layer to facilitate the delivery of the message to the correct device.
+It is usual to have several devices connected to a single network.
+When any device from one network tries to reach any other device on the internet, it goes through the IP address.
+Later resolves to get the device’s MAC(Media Access Control) address from which that first device wants to interact.
 Without using this protocol, it is not possible to get the message forwarded to the correct device.

 What can you do with Address Resolution Protocol?

-The Address resolution protocol plays a very crucial role when it comes to facilitating the communication between device through the internet.
-The internet is comprised of millions of devices, and it is also true that the scalability of IPV4 is not that efficient to facilitate the device to device communication.
-In a place where the number of IPV4 addresses available is minimal, the ARP plays a vital role in introducing the network to the network and device to device communication.
-This protocol has been used to resolve the IP address using the extra details to the MAC address.
+The ARP plays a very crucial role when it comes to facilitating communication between devices through the internet.
+The millions of devices connect to the internet, and the scalability of IPV4 is not that efficient in reducing device-to-device communication.
+In a place where the number of IPV4 addresses available is minimal, the ARP plays a vital role in introducing the network to the network and device-to-device communication.
+This protocol supports resolving the IP address using the extra details to the MAC address.
 These are things that we can do by making use of the address resolution protocol.

-Who is the right audience for learning this Technology?
+Who is the right audience for learning this technology?